microsoft/fluentui/rfcs/react-components/non-core-components.md

 #### Pros

-- 👍 Can enforce design across microsft more strictly
+- 👍 Can enforce design across Microsoft more strictly
 - 👍 Can be more flexible than core components
 - 👍 Can be done on a case-by-case basis depending on requirements